kagkarlsson/db-scheduler/README.md

 :gear: `.missedHeartbeatsLimit(int)`<br/>
 How many heartbeats may be missed before the execution is considered dead.
 Default `6`.

+:gear: `.addExecutionInterceptor(ExecutionInterceptor)`<br/>
+Adds an `ExecutionInterceptor` which may inject logic around executions.
+For Spring Boot, simply register a Bean of type `ExecutionInterceptor`.

+:gear: `.addSchedulerListener(SchedulerListener)`<br/>
+Adds an `SchedulerListener` which will receive Scheduler- and Execution-related events.
+For Spring Boot, simply register a Bean of type `SchedulerListener`.

 :gear: `.schedulerName(SchedulerName)`<br/>
 Name of this scheduler-instance.
 The name is stored in the database when an execution is picked by a scheduler.